proximax-storage/xpx-chain-devportal-docs/docs/built-in-features/cross-chain-swaps.md

 - [Atomic cross-chain swap between Sirius-Chain public and private chain](../guides/cross-chain-swaps/atomic-cross-chain-swap-between-sirius-chain-public-and-private-chain.md)

-    Cross-chain swaps enable trading tokens between different blockchains, without using an intermediary party in the process.
+    How to swap cross-chain swaps to enable trading tokens between different blockchains, without using an intermediary party in the process.

 ## Schemas

 <div class=info>

-**Note**
+**Note:**

 Configuration parameters are [editable](https://github.com/proximax-storage/catapult-server/blob/master/resources/config-network.properties) .
 Public network configuration may differ.

 </div>

-### SecretLockTransaction
+### Secret Lock Transaction

 Use a secret lock transaction to start the cross-chain swap:

 1. Define the mosaic units you want to transfer to a determined account.
 2. Generate a random set of bytes called `proof`.
 3. Hash the obtained proof with one of the available algorithms to generate the `secret`.
-4. Select during how much time the mosaics will be locked and announce the transaction.
+4. Select how much time the mosaics will be locked and announce the transaction.

 The specified mosaics remain locked until a valid [Secret Proof Transaction](#secretprooftransaction) unlocks them.